sebastian-lortz/DISCOURSE/README.md

 ### System Requirements

-The ‘discourse’ package was build under R Version 4.4.2 using Apple clang version 16.0.0 (clang-1600.0.26.6) and GNU Fortran (GCC) 14.2.0.
+The `discourse` package was build under R Version 4.4.2 using Apple clang version 16.0.0 (clang-1600.0.26.6) and GNU Fortran (GCC) 14.2.0.
 To compile R from source, install the appropriate toolchain
 - macOS: see <https://mac.r-project.org/tools/>